 Methodology

-Full transparency about what we measure, how we measure it, and what the limitations are.
+Full transparency about what we measure, how we score, and where our boundaries are.
+No black boxes.

 What this test measures